asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/Calling-using-Google.md

----

-**WARNING!:**
+!!! warning
     This new page replaces the [old page](/Old-Calling-using-Google).
 The old page documents behavior that is not functional or supported going forward.
 This new page documents behavior as of Asterisk 11.
 For more information, please see the blog posting <http://blogs.digium.com/2012/07/24/asterisk-11-development-the-motive-for-motif/>

----
+[//]: # (end-warning)

 Prerequisites